All the best Black Friday phone deals

-Today is Thanksgiving but it's beginning to look a lot like Black Friday in smartphone land.
-Prices are being cut left and right on some of the year's most popular phones from Apple to Samsung to Motorola to Nokia and more.
+It's Black Friday in smartphone land.
+Prices are being cut left and right on some of the year's most popular phones, from Apple to Samsung to Motorola to Nokia and more.
 You can already find great deals at individual phone-makers' websites, and online retailers such as Amazon and Best Buy are also slashing prices early.
 In a lot of cases, these cell phone deals are a return to the prices we saw on Prime Day.

 Note that prices and availability were accurate at the time of publication, but are subject to change.
 Make sure to check back often for the latest deal prices, as we're updating this article on a rolling basis to account for newer, better deals and expired offers.